Dr. Dana Zeidler

 Dr. Zeidler serves as the co-editor of the "Journal of Research in Science Teaching" and has served as the managing editor for the "Journal of Science Teacher Education," as well as serving on the editorial boards for the leading top-tier journals in the field of science education.
 He was the Co-Guest Editor for a special double issue on Socio-ethical Issues in Science Education for the journal "Science & Education."

 Professor Zeidler’s seminal and recent distinctions include:

-- Distinguished University Professor, University of South Florida, Tampa, Florida (Awarded 2016).
+Distinguished University Professor, University of South Florida, Tampa, Florida (2016 to Present).

-- Recipient of 2016 Distinguished Contributions to Science Education through Research Award, NARST: A Worldwide Organization for Improving Science Teaching and Learning through Research (2016) This represents the highest honor bestowed by the organization for life achievement in scholarship and service to the profession.
+Recipient of 2016 Distinguished Contributions to Science Education through Research Award, NARST: A Worldwide Organization for Improving Science Teaching and Learning through Research (2016).
+This award represents the highest honor bestowed by the organization for lifetime achievement in scholarship and service to the profession.

-- Recipient of the President’s Faculty Excellence Award (2003) to recognize faculty who are performing at a superior level over the past 5 years in receiving national and international recognition, whose contributions are fundamental to the future of the University, and whose high marketability places them in the highest risk of being recruited away.
-University of South Florida , Tampa, FL.
+Recipient of the President’s Faculty Excellence Award (2003) to recognize faculty who are performing at a superior level over the past 5 years in receiving national and international recognition, whose contributions are fundamental to the future of the University of South Florida.